-The first trip to Okinawa.
-“Shurijo Castle, Okinawa Churaumi Aquarium, there are places I want to visit, but I don’t know the location and how to go in order.”
-Here are the recommended plans for the first-timers to visit all the tourist spots.
+It is my first trip to Okinawa.
+Shurijo Castle Park, Okinawa Churaumi Aquarium, these are the places I want to visit, but I don’t know the location and in what order I should visit.”
+Here are the recommended plans for the first-timers to visit the major tourist spots.
 You don’t need to worry about anything as long as you have this plan!

 Try local food in the airport, and head to T Galleria Okinawa by Yui Rail.

-Move to around Kokusai Street and visit Makishi Public Market, Heiwa Street, Tsuboya Yachimun Street, and Kokusai Street in order.
-All are in a walking distance.
-Finally, go out to the Minyo (folk song) izakaya “Jizake Yokocho” on Kokusai Street.
+Move to the Kokusai Street area and visit Makishi Public Market, Heiwa Street, Tsuboya Yachimun(Pottery) Street, and Kokusai Street in that order.
+All are within walking distance.
+Finally, go out to the Minyo (folk song) izakaya Zizake Yokocho on Kokusai Street.
 Enjoy drinking and dancing there.

-Many restaurants serve various types of dishes including Okinawan cuisine gather on the 4F of Naha Airport Domestic Terminal.
-Especially, Donburi Restaurant “Shiki” is popular for donburi (bowl) dishes which are based on Okinawan cuisine.Egg-drop Goya bowl, based on popular goya champuru (stir-fried bitter melon), is no doubt that you will love the crunchiness of goya and the flavor of pork.
+Many restaurants serving various types of dishes, including Okinawan cuisine, are located on the 4F of Naha Airport Domestic Terminal.
+Donburi Restaurant Shiki is especially popular for donburi (rice bowl) dishes which are based on Okinawan cuisine.
+The Egg-drop Goya bowl, based on the popular goya champuru (stir-fried bitter melon), is undoubtedly something you will love.
+Enjoy the crunchiness of goya and the flavor of pork.

-Dounburi Restaurant “Shiki” Information*Only in Japanese.
+Donburi Restaurant “Shiki” Information*Only in Japanese.

-3. Shurijo Castle Park
+News about the Shurijo Castle Park closure

-Wearing the traditional costume from the era of Kingdom of the Ryukuschanges the frame of mind.
-Visitors can try on traditional costumes, take photos, and participate in a tour of the ShurijoCastle Park.
+Wearing traditional costume from the Ryukyu Kingdom era changes your frame of mind.
+Visitors can try on traditional costumes, take photos, and participate in a tour of the Shurijo Castle Park.
 The ladies will get a full professional hair styling and make-up.
-It takes about an hour to get fixed up in the costume.
-At first, it may be a little awkward to walk among other tourists in a costume, but after a while, you may feel like you are one of the royal family from the old Kingdom of the Ryukus.
+It takes about an hour to get fitted in the costume.
+At first, it may feel a little awkward to walk among other tourists in a costume, but after a while, you may feel like you are one of the royal family from the old Ryukyu Kingdom.
 Having a stroll in the facility lets you imagine the lives of people back in time.
-“Experienceof RyukuCostume by Mode Mariage” is a comprehensive activity with a luxurious costume, hair styling, and make-up done by producers of court-style weddings, and a guided tour with a history specialist.
-At the ZakimiCastle Ruins (also a World Heritage Site), there are tourist plans including picture taking in a Ryukucostume.
-Why not be the King or Queen for a day?
+Experience of Ryukyu costume by Mode Mariage is a comprehensive activity replete with luxurious costume, hair styling, and make-up done by producers of court-style weddings, and includes a guided tour with a history specialist.
+At the Zakimi Castle Ruins (also a World Heritage Site), there are tourist plans which include picture taking in a Ryukyu costume.
+Why not be a King or Queen for the day?

 This is the system that you purchase fresh fish on the 1F of the market and ask for a staff of a restaurant to cook the purchased fish, which will be served on the 2F (500 yen each for cooking).